MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-windowsdefendersecuritycenter.md

 Hide the recommendation to update TPM Firmware when a vulnerable firmware is detected.

 Enabled:
-Users will not be shown a recommendation to update their TPM Firmware.
+Users won't be shown a recommendation to update their TPM Firmware.

 Disabled:
 Users will see a recommendation to update their TPM Firmware if Windows Security detects the system contains a TPM with vulnerable firmware.